papovich/fitsed/README.md

 4. cd to the example_phot directory, and edit the fitsed.param file to point to all the right files and directories (I’m hoping I don’t have to explain it).

-5. type:   fitsed fitsed.param at the command line
+5. type at the command line:

+fitsed fitsed.param

+you can also run it from within IDL>  fitsed,'fitsed.param' (should work).

+6. from IDL you can run the 'play.pro' script to see best fit results.